Kintyre/ksconf/docs/source/dyn/cli.rst

       --attr-present ATTR   Match any stanza that includes the ATTR attribute.
                             ATTR supports bulk attribute patterns via the 'file://' prefix.
+      -e, --enabled-only    Keep only enabled stanzas.
+Any stanza containing 'disabled = 1' will be removed.
+The value of 'disabled' is assumed to be false by default.
+      -d, --disabled-only   Keep disabled stanzas only.
+The value of the `disabled` attribute is interpreted as a boolean.

     Attribute selection:
       Include or exclude attributes passed through.
 By default, all attributes